tyleretters/nor.the-rn.info/_posts/2020-07-30-pandemic-day-142-floyd-protests-day-66.md

 ---
 layout: post
-title: 'Pandemic Day 142 / Floyd Protests Day 66'
+title: Pandemic Day 142 / Floyd Protests Day 66
 date: 2020-07-30
-sagas: ['reflections', 'covid']
+sagas: ['wildcard', 'covid']
 ---
 A magnitude 4.2 earthquake woke us up today.
 I spent the first 32 years of my life in the midwest.
 There are no earthquakes in the midwest.
 This is a new experience for me.
 Though, according to my mother, I was in San Diego in the early 90s when a large earthquake hit.
 I have no recollection of this event.
 <!--x-->